EdyStan/prolog_projects/README.md

 # Knowledge Representation and Reasoning

-This project includes the implementation in Prolog of several key concepts of Knowledge Representation and Reasoning, such as:
+This project includes the implementation in Prolog of several key algorithms of Knowledge Representation and Reasoning, such as:

 - Reasoning Algorithm (`reasoning.pl`).
 - SAT solver - the Davis Putnam procedure (`sat.pl`).